ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“If the code and the comments do not match, possibly both are incorrect.”— Norm Schryer   ❞</i>
+<i>❝“If you think your users are idiots, only idiots will use it.”— Linus Torvalds   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->